demarchidaniele/raspi_sensor_daemons/README.md

 Each executalbe can run as a foreground process or a daemon.

-If lauched as a foreground process the software pool the sensor for a while and print the values on exit.
+If lauched as a foreground process, the software pool the sensor for a while and print the values on exit.

 If launched as a daemon, the same executalbe must be started twice: one for running the dameon and a second time for asking data to the background process.